Skip to contents

 What about imbalanced groups, i.e. large differences in N per group?

-See little example after this visual example…
+See little example after the visual example below…

 A visual example